Prag8855/aab/content/guides/berlin-burgeramt-appointment.md

 ## Pay someone to go for you

 Relocation consultants can book the appointment for you, and go to the *Bürgeramt* with you.
 If you don't speak German, this is a good idea.
-[Red Tape Translation](/out/red-tape-translation-interpreter) and [Booka Local](/out/booka-local) offer this service.
+I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).

 ## More tips

-### Pick any Bürgeramt
+### Choose any Bürgeramt

 You can go to any *Bürgeramt* in Berlin, not just the one near you.
 The ones in central neighbourhoods are busier.[^1] You can't go to a *Bürgeramt* in [[Brandenburg]].